-- You may receive a three-day treatment of oral or IV steroids as an outpatient in our Infusion Center. - You may receive a course of IV Thymoglobulin[®] over several days.
-The first few days of the Thymoglobulin[®] treatment is done as an inpatient.
+- You may receive a three-day treatment of IV methylprednisolone as an outpatient in our TACU unit. - You may receive a seven- to 14-day course of IV Thymoglobulin[®].
+The first few days of the Thymoglobulin® treatment is done as an inpatient.
 This allows us to monitor your treatment and provide appropriate medications in the event of an allergic reaction or side effect.
 The remaining days of treatment are usually managed on an outpatient basis.
 Side effects include high fevers, achy bones and joints, decreased white blood cells, diarrhea, high blood pressure, nausea or vomiting, and decreased platelets and infections.
-Patients are given Benadryl[®] to prevent an allergic reaction and Tylenol[®] to keep fevers down.
+Patients are given Benadryl® to prevent an allergic reaction and Tylenol® to keep fevers down.